Open-CMSIS-Pack/DFP-Pack-HandsOn/README.md

 ## Benefits of Packs to deliver device and board support

-- **One way to distribute** device support into all relevant toolchains as CMSIS and the CMSIS-Toolbox supports Arm Compiler, GCC, and IAR.
+- **One way to distribute** device support into all relevant toolchains as CMSIS and the CMSIS-Toolbox supports Arm Compiler, GCC, IAR, and LLVM.

 - **Connect to users:** as a device vendor you control distribution to multiple tools and web portals.
 For [Arm's pack index](https://www.keil.arm.com/packs/) new releases are scanned once per day, making the pack and the [devices](https://www.keil.arm.com/devices) defined inside it publicly available.
 Every device, device group, family or subfamily has a page automatically generated on keil.arm.com that displays all available information about the device(s).
 Device pages display compatible development boards (based on the mounted device specified for a board) and link back to the parent Pack.
   - Once a pack is published, various delivery services may pick up the device.
 The pack service on [www.keil.arm.com](https://www.keil.arm.com/packs/) scans your pack repository once per day.